geekmaster21/Surcharges/README.md

   > `yarn next` or `npm run next`

-- Build the application with Server bundle
+- Build the application in Prod mode

   > `yarn build` or `npm run build`

-- Start the application with Server bundle
+- Start the application (works only if `build` or `next` command is executed)

   > `yarn start` or `npm run start`

-- Serve the application with Server bundle (clubs both Build and Start scripts)
-  > `yarn server` or `npm run server`

 ### Related Links